codegram/full-stack-fest-speaker-guidelines/communication.md

 ## Twitter

-Our official twitter account is [@fullstackfest](https://twitter.com/fullstackfest).
+Our official Twitter account is [@fullstackfest](https://twitter.com/fullstackfest).
 You can get in touch via DM - we're constantly monitoring.

 ## Telegram & Whatsapp